OperationsPAI/rcabench-platform/README.md

 just dev
 ```

-If the basic checks pass, then your python environment is correct and ready for development.
+If the basic checks pass, then your python environment is ready for development.

 #### Local development services